practical-neuroimaging/practical-neuroimaging.github.com/slice_timing.rst

     >>> vol_onset_times = vol_nos * TR
     >>> times_slice_0 = vol_onset_times

-The times of acquisition of the voxels in the second slice are half a TR
+The times of acquisition of the voxels in slice 1 are half a TR later:
-later:

 .. plot::
     :context: